 Example 11 - Examples of occasional trade with voluntary assistance

 Fundraising activities such as fêtes, cake sales, raffles and jumble sales which take place on an annual basis with the assistance of helpers or volunteers who are not compensated for their services.

-6.3 Ministerial approval [section 10(1)(cN)(ii)(cc)]
+4 Section 10(1)(cN)(ii)(bb).